mattiaslarsson1994/SMHI/README.md

 ### Data Merging Logic
 The `ObservationService` merges multiple weather parameters by:
 1. Fetching data for each parameter (temperature, wind gusts, wind speed)
-2. Creating a union of all timestamps
+2. Creating a union of all timestamps across all parameters
 3. Combining measurements into unified `ObservationPoint` objects
 4. Preserving null values for missing measurements
+5. Sorting results by timestamp (newest first) and station ID

 ### Geographic Filtering
 Uses the Haversine formula to calculate distances between coordinates and filter observations within a specified radius.